Saturday, September 13, 2025

 In conclusion, this study highlights larval source management (LSM) as a vital yet underutilized tool in the fight against malaria and other vector-borne diseases in Africa.
 By overcoming funding limitations, training gaps, and operational challenges, and by integrating LSM with existing interventions like insecticide-treated nets and indoor residual spraying, malaria control programs can significantly enhance their effectiveness.
 Embracing LSM as a core component of comprehensive vector management offers a promising pathway to overcoming insecticide resistance and outdoor mosquito biting, ultimately accelerating progress toward malaria elimination across the continent.

-AR Managing Editor (2025).
+Editor, A. M. (May 19, 2025).
 Elevating Larval Source Management: A Key Strategy to Enhance Malaria Control and Combat Vector-Borne Diseases in Africa.
-Retrieved from https://www.africanresearchers.org/elevating-larval-source-management-a-key-strategy-to-enhance-malaria-control-and-combat-vector-borne-diseases-in-africa/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/elevating-larval-source-management-a-key-strategy-to-enhance-malaria-control-and-combat-vector-borne-diseases-in-africa/

 LEAVE A REPLY